Can I Go To Urgent Care Clinic For STD Testing and Treatment

 In urgent care settings, the time of STD results is variable depending upon the specific test and the number of tests done on you.
 Generally, most urgent care centers offer rapid testing for STDs like chlamydia and gonorrhea within a day or two.

-Once you have received your results, your healthcare provider in the urgent care clinic will make a personalized treatment plan and provide necessary health counseling to help you recover early from the disease.
+Once you have received your results, your healthcare provider in the urgent care clinic will make a personalized treatment plan and provide necessary health counselling to help you recover early from the disease.

 How Can Family Urgent Care Help You Treat STDs or STIs?

-Here’s how family urgent care can help you relieve STD symptoms and improve your sexual health once you visit our urgent care facility:
+Here’s how we help you relieve STD symptoms and improve your sexual health once you visit our urgent care facility:

 1. STD/STI Testing and Diagnosis: We have experienced healthcare providers (board-certified experts, nurse practitioners) who assess your condition, considering your current symptoms, medical history, and possible risk factors.
 Then, we conduct various tests, which include blood tests, urine tests and swabs to confirm STDs.

-1. Devise a Treatment Plan: After the diagnosis of STI or STD is confirmed, our providers prescribe appropriate antibiotics, antivirals and other adjuvant therapies to treat bacterial or viral sexually transmitted infections or diseases.
-They will also provide necessary counselling on medication usage, potential adverse effects, and precautions you can take to prevent further complications.
+1. Design a Treatment Plan: After the diagnosis of STI or STD is confirmed, our providers prescribe appropriate antibiotics, antivirals, or other adjuvant therapies to treat bacterial or viral sexually transmitted infections or diseases.

 1. Follow-Up Care: Our providers schedule follow-up appointments ,either physical or online, to monitor treatment progress, listen to any concerns or side effects, and conduct additional testing if necessary.
 You can also book a telehealth appointment for continuous care at Family Urgent Care.